Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: The General Framework

 where $X_i, Y_i$, and $Z_i$ are Pauli operators acting on the $i$-th spin, and the summation is over every adjacent spin pair.
 Since the ground energy $E_{0l}<0$ for every $H_l$, we implement the shift $H_l\rightarrow H_l-E_{0l}I$ for every $H_l$.
 We empirically pick the threshold $\Delta = 4$ to make sure that the corresponding low-energy subspace is neither (close to) the full Hilbert space nor an empty subspace.

 As shown in the left-hand side of \Cref{fig:trotter-2x6}, the Hamiltonian in \eqref{eq:Heisenberg} is decomposed into three interaction terms: $H = H_1+H_2+H_3$, respectively represented by yellow, green, and red bonds.
 Here, a bond represents all the interactions between a pair of spins.
-In the right-hand side of \Cref{fig:trotter-2x6}, we plot the simulation $\epsilon$ error as a function of single-step evolution time $\delta$ with respect to different Trotter numbers $r$.
+In the right-hand side of \Cref{fig:trotter-2x6}, we plot the simulation {error $\epsilon$} as a function of single-step evolution time $\delta$ with respect to different Trotter numbers $r$.
 The time evolution operator $V(\delta)$ is approximated by the second-order product formula $S_2(\delta)$.
-We can observe that the projection to the low-energy subspace significantly reduces the error compared to the full Hilbert space for the same parameter configuration.
+We can observe that the projection to the low-energy subspace significantly reduces the error compared to the full Hilbert space for the same parameter configuration. {We further remark that the scaling of the numerical simulation regarding parameters fits perfectly with the theoretical results.}